andywelly/Catan_Map_Generator/README.md

 # Catan_Map_Generator
 Tool to randomly generate maps for the board game Catan

+## Motivations
+My family and friends love playing Catan but we sometimes complain about how unfiar some boards are.
+So I decided to create a random board generator so no one can complain about it being unfair anymore :)

 ## Features

 *   Generates randomized resource tile distributions.